cressidagp/arcluascripts/README.md

 # ArcLuaScripts

+## Status

+Temporary stoped since probably i will switch blizzlike stuff to APE.
+There is a some crap here, but i did a big effor scripting Ruby Sanctum.

 ## Introduction

 ArcLuaScripts its a NON-OFFICIAL scripting project for ArcEmu just for learning purposes.
 Its NOT intended as a replace for ArcEmu official plugins, its a complement.